 My relationship with Amazon is confusing.
 For years it was my go-to for fast, reliable and cheap access to various life essentials when I was too lazy to go to the store to buy them.
 I’m certainly not alone in this sentiment.
 82% of US households have an Amazon Prime membership + over 112 million individuals.
 That’s A LOT customers.
 And for good reason, Amazon has offered quick shipping and lower prices than their small business competitors for years.
 In fact, they didn’t turn a profit on their business for the first 14 years.
 They did this by undercutting small businesses and essentially taking over the marketplace.

 The ethics of this are obviously questionable, but in recent months with stories of poor work conditions and employee safety I’ve really started to wonder if this is a company I want to support.
-I’ll admit that my saltiness actually began on a more personal level when in April they decreased Amazon Affiliates commissions from 4-8% to 1% despite record high sales.
-Despite supporting the company for years (personally and professionally) they simply didn’t need their affiliates anymore so getting tossed to the wayside (and watching my income decrease on top of already tanking ad revenue) was a hard pill to swallow.
-But the more research I did into the company, and Jeff Bezos in particular, the more I realized I wanted to put my money elsewhere.
+The more research I did into the company, and Jeff Bezos in particular, the more I realized I wanted to put my money elsewhere.

 In May I quit Amazon cold turkey and in turn discovered some awesome companies that are helping to fill Amazon’s void.
 In some cases I’m helping small businesses and BIPOC businesses that would otherwise be shut out by Amazon and in other cases I simply prefer the ethics of the company.
-Hopefully this list can help you find some other non-Amazon companies as well…
+Hopefully this list can help you find some other Amazon alternatives as well…

 Thrive Market is a great option if you order pantry staples online.
 Thrive Market is set up as a membership model.
 Think of it like a Costco but with health foods.
 You pay a monthly or yearly fee and get alllll of the pantry staples you could dream of at a discounted price (up to 50% off retail pricing).
 Thrive Market uses 100% recyclable packaging and zero-waste warehouses.